Courses

 This course seeks to give students real world experience in the practice of financial services law by immersing them in the day-to-day operations of a law firm, financial services organization, financial nonprofit entity or regulatory agency.
 Students are expected to work under the supervision of a professional, approved by a Financial Services Law Internship faculty member, who will ensure that the students have a meaningful, relevant and rigorous experience.
 It is expected that the Internship will involve a minimum of ten hours workplace experience per week.
 The Graduate Banking Program will exercise its best efforts to arrange relevant internships with entities involved in providing financial services.
 The Graduate Banking Program will also review and incorporate in the Internship course, appropriate internship opportunities arranged by the student which meet course requirements.
 Participation is subject to availability of positions and a matching of student interests, prior course work and language skills with the needs of the internship providers.

 This course will introduce students to the basic economics and business purposes of a variety of derivative instruments and transactions, both exchange-traded and privately traded, and to the laws and regulations governing derivative activities and transactions.
 Derivatives covered will include futures, forwards, options and swaps in the interest-rate, currency, credit, equity, commodity, energy, weather and environmental areas.
 Students will also learn key issues and choices that arise in negotiating derivative transactions.
 The course will cover the increasing intersection of derivatives, cryptocurrencies and distributed ledger (blockchain) technologies, and the related rapidly changing regulatory landscape.
 We will discuss the treatment of derivatives in bankruptcy and financial crises, and the public-interest uses of derivatives.
 Finally, current "hot topics" in commodities and derivatives regulation and negotiation will be discussed.
-2 credits.
+JD students are not permitted to enroll in the online (OL) section of any Banking course.